NicoSa/CV/readme.md

 About
 ---------------
 I am a fast learning and enthusiastic guy.
-After a few months of "Hello, World" apps  on the side of working as a freelancing Audio Engineer and student, I decided to get serious about programming and accelerated my learning-process by moving to London and joining Makers Academy.
+After a few months of "Hello, World" apps, on the side of working as a freelancing Audio Engineer and student, I decided to get serious about programming and accelerated my learning-process by moving to London and joining Makers Academy.
 After completing the program earning two awards I started to work at Shutl/Ebay in London.

 Skillset